boxuanzhang/backend-test-php/README.md

 * Create branches or work on master (up to you).
 * Complete the tasks as outlined below.
 * Feel free to add any of your own improvements, be sure to identify them in your commit messages.
-* Make sure you replace this README with your own, add any suggestions to developers for getting started.
+* Make sure you replace this README with your own, add any suggestions to developers for getting started (see final task).
 * Submit a PR once you've completed your work.

 We would appreciate you indicating which tasks you are addressing in your commits or PR messages.